nocobase/docs/docs/en-US/handbook/backups/index.md

 Click the "Restore" button of the backup item in the backup list, enter the backup file encryption password in the pop-up window, and click "Confirm" to restore the backup.
 > Leave password empty for unencrypted backup.
+> If you need to restore the backup to a lower version of the database, you need to enable the tolerant mode.

 ![Restore Backup](./static/restore-backup.png)